 Weighted blankets have been used as therapy tools for decades.
 They have often been used in a therapy called sensory integration therapy, which aids people with autism or other disorders to regulate their emotions and behaviour.

 Whereas traditionally deep pressure stimulation has been more hands-on, the use of weighted blankets can eliminate the need for another person, which may help reduce over-stimulation for the person receiving treatment.

 Weighted blankets work best for those who have ADHD, anxiety, and autism, as it helps relieve pain, lessen anxiety, and improve mood.
+Many people have found that when they sleep under a weighted blanket generalized sleep issues, anxiety and stress levels become more manageable.
 Alongside other treatments, such as massage therapy or CBT, weighted blankets are amazing resources for neurodivergent individuals.

 One of the biggest symptoms with the majority of mental illness or neurodivergent conditions is insomnia.
 Trouble sleeping can be the biggest indicator that your brain is overwhelmed, or you are overstimulated, which makes the need for a weighted blanket even more essential.

 In a scientific study, the researchers found that using a weighted blanket reduced anxiety in roughly 33 per cent of 32 participants.
 This study also showed that the simple act of lying down reduced anxiety, so the introduction of weighted blankets provide further comfort to an already relaxing action.

 Additionally, a weighted blanket may help relieve pain for chronic pain patients.
 The extra pressure of a weighted blanket for adult keeps you from moving around and apply pressure to your body, which relieves pain reflexes.